-High-Intensity Training (HIT) has always been the subject of controversy in Bodybuilding due to the uncommon and unconventional principles it promotes.
+High-Intensity Training (HIT) has always been controversial in Bodybuilding due to the uncommon and unconventional principles it promotes.
 Unlike other popular types of training that consist of high sets and high repetitions for muscular growth, HIT goes against it all and brings something completely new to the table.
-HIT is wrongfully one of the least popular methods of training utilized by current bodybuilders, not because it doesn’t work but because it’s not as appealing as the training style created by Arnold Schwarzenegger just a few decades ago.
+HIT is wrongfully one of the least popular training methods utilized by current bodybuilders, not because it doesn’t work but because it’s not as appealing as the training style created by Arnold Schwarzenegger just a few decades ago.

 How does HIT work?

 HIT is a form of strength training created and promoted by Arthur Jones, the creator, and founder of Nautilus.
-High-Intensity Training is based on a few very simple training principles developed by Jones; these principles can often be played around with as long as certain requirements are met.
-The movements that are performed within a HIT exercise program need to be performed with a high level of effort and intensity; HIT can be explained as a way of performing progressive resistance.
+High-Intensity Training is based around a few elementary training principles developed by Jones; these principles can often be played around with as long as certain requirements are met.
+The movements performed within a HIT exercise program need to be performed with a high level of effort and intensity; HIT can be explained as a way of performing progressive resistance.

-The answer to this questions is very simple, HIT does not compare in any single way to any other given training method or style.
+The answer to this question is straightforward, and HIT does not compare in any single way to any other given training method or style.
 The most popular training routines used today by bodybuilders from all levels are often derivatives of the training style promoted by the seven-time Mr. Olympia Arnold Schwarzenegger.
-While there’s nothing wrong with Schwarzenegger’s training style, it simply does not work for everyone and it’s highly overused.
+While there’s nothing wrong with Schwarzenegger’s training style, it simply does not work for everyone, and it’s highly overused.

-High-Intensity Training teaches the bodybuilder to correctly perform a movement so it has a direct effect on muscle growth.
-HIT focuses on the isometric and the negative portions of the workout by activating slow and fast twitch muscle fibers that would not be activated by other types of movement.
+High-Intensity Training teaches the bodybuilder to perform a movement correctly, so it directly affects muscle growth.
+HIT focuses on the isometric and the negative portions of the workout by activating slow and fast-twitch muscle fibers that other types of movement would not activate.
 High-Intensity Training routines are meant to be intense throughout the whole workout.
-Every single exercise, set, repetition and rest period is filled and surrounded with an intensity that can’t be matched by any other training style.
+Every exercise, set, repetition, and rest period is filled and surrounded by an intensity that any other training style can’t match.

 Bodybuilders who have used HIT

-Like it was stated above, there isn’t a big demand for High-Intensity type of routines but there are still people all around the world who actually use it to take their physiques to new levels.
-Believe it or not, Nautilus was created by Arthur Jones purely to promote this very particular training style, the machines were built around High-Intensity Training techniques, but not many know that.
-A few bodybuilders that have used this particular training style are Mark Dugdale, Eddie Robinson, Clarence Bass, Casey Viator, Boyer Coe, Ray Mentzer, Mike Mentzer and Dorian Yates.
+Like it was stated above, there isn’t a big demand for High-Intensity type routines, but there are still people worldwide who actually use it to take their physiques to new levels.
+Believe it or not, Nautilus was created by Arthur Jones purely to promote this very particular training style.
+The machines were built around High-Intensity Training techniques, but not many know that.
+A few bodybuilders who have used this training style are Mark Dugdale, Eddie Robinson, Clarence Bass, Casey Viator, Boyer Coe, Ray Mentzer, Mike Mentzer, and Dorian Yates.

-Dorian Yates was a won the Mr. Olympia six times and was the first person to ever step on an Olympia stage with a monstrous physique such as his, he used HIT throughout his whole career, his training carved a legendary physique that can’t be matched till this day, a quick look at his training videos will give anyone curious enough a look at just how painful and effective the HIT training style actually is.
+Dorian Yates was won the Mr. Olympia six times and was the first person to ever step on an Olympia stage with a monstrous physique such as his.
+He used HIT throughout his whole career.
+His training carved a legendary physique that can’t be matched to this day.
+A quick look at his training videos will give anyone curious enough a look at just how painful and effective the HIT training style actually is.